 - Preheat oven to 375˚F.

 - Toss carrots and potatoes in a bit of olive oil, salt and pepper.
 Roast for 25-30 minutes, until fork tender.
 Let cool.

-- While vegetables are roasting, cook lentils separately in a small pan according to package directions in 3 cups low sodium vegetable broth.
+- While vegetables are roasting, cook 1 cup of dried lentils separately in a small pan according to package directions in 3 cups low sodium vegetable broth.
 You may also use salted water if you wish.